scthornton/trylock/LOCK_DOWN_DATASET.md

 - ❌ Proprietary prompt engineering

 Your models are **fully usable** without the training data.
 Researchers can:
-- Use AEGIS for defense
+- Use TRYLOCK for defense
-- Compare against AEGIS benchmarks
+- Compare against TRYLOCK benchmarks
 - Cite your paper
 - Build on your architecture